Stop Believing These 9 Lawn Care Myths—Try These Tips Instead

-To sort fact from fiction, we turned to Chris McGeary, chief marketing officer at Lawn Doctor, a lawn care company.
-McGeary shared popular myths, plus the lawn care tips that can replace them.
+To sort fact from fiction, we turned to Chris McGeary, chief marketing officer at Lawn Doctor, a lawn care company based in New Jersey.
+McGeary shared some popular misconceptions, plus the lawn care tips that can replace them.
 Skip these myths—which are at best ineffective and at worst harmful—and your lawn could be the best on the block this year.

 Myth: Beer can be used as an effective fertilizer for your lawn.